mozilla/glean/docs/user/reference/metrics/datetime.md

 Get the recorded value for a given datetime metric as an [ISO Date String](https://en.wikipedia.org/wiki/ISO_8601#Dates).

-The returned string will be truncated to the metric [time unit](#time_unit) and include the timezone offset from UTC, relative to the time of recording e.g. `2019-03-25-05:00` (In this example, `time_unit` is `day`).
+The returned string will be truncated to the metric [time unit](#time_unit) and will include the timezone offset from UTC, relative to the time of recording e.g. `2019-03-25-05:00` (In this example, `time_unit` is `day`).